 Leaf Spot

-Leaf Spot is caused by bacteria in the Pseudomonas, Xanthomonus, and Erwinia families.
+Leaf Spot is caused by bacteria in the Pseudomonas, Xanthomonas, and Erwinia families.
 The bacteria attack the soft tissue of herbaceous plants, resulting in blights, soft spots, and overall wilting.
 The top growth of affected Impatiens can completely die back if left untreated.
 These bacteria are found in almost all soils and only become active when weather conditions are right or plants are weakened by improper growing conditions.
 Wet, cool weather is ideal for bacterial Leaf Spots to grow and spread.

 Identifying Leaf Spot